7 Pro Tips for Context Switching Without Losing Momentum

 If someone has an emergency, don’t worry; they will interrupt you.
 When you come up for air, be sure to check those notifications and emails, and help where you can.

 Ask… politely, about all those meeting invites you have.
-Are you really needed in every meeting?
+Are you really needed at every meeting?
 Maybe the answer is yes, but maybe it’s no. You may have just bought yourself an extra 15 to 30 minutes.

 To build on blocking off time… STOP multi-tasking.
 It doesn’t work.

 The brain just doesn’t operate that way.
-Use those heads-down Time Blocks, and use them with specific written out intentions.
+Use those heads-down time blocks, and use them with specific written out intentions.
 The more specific you get, the more productive you’ll be.
 At the very least it should be “1-hour heads down on project A”.
 It’s also important to know your schedule.
 Have a day full of meetings and interruption?
 Maybe don’t work on that major feature today.
 Focus on smaller, more manageable tasks.

 Allow yourself ample time for a new project set up, and start ASAP.
-Don’t wait for a scheduled KickOff.
+Don’t wait for a scheduled kickoff.

 As a developer, setup can be one of the most unpleasant experiences when jumping on a new project.
 Don’t get discouraged, but be prepared for dependency hell.
 Keep pushing through and don’t let small things block you.
-Just mark those blockers to re-visit later, and unblock yourself where you can.
+Just mark those blockers to revisit later, and unblock yourself where you can.

 Changing projects can be a pain, and sometimes there’s just no avoiding it.
 It helps to center your focus instead of feeling overwhelmed and inadequate when juggling projects.